cowwoc/jace/readme.txt

   2) The user does not specify the Java Peer dispose method to be enhanced

 - class Verbose now takes Verbose::ComponentType as input instead of String
+- Dropped support for old versions of Visual C++.
+We now only support Visual Studio 2008.

 -------------- New changes in 1.1.1